Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 Alaska-Sourced

-Wild chaga, hand-harvested from Interior Alaska.
+Wild chaga, harvested from Interior Alaska .

 READ THE FULL STORY